scperkins/EJEHardenberg.github.io/public/writing/narrations/the-cradle.md

 The first thing he told me, his green eyes seemingly on fire as he talked and scribbled on the teaching pad furiously, was that The Cradle hadn't always existed.
-When I probed for more, he also told me that there weren't always nurturers either.
+When I probed for more, he also told me that there weren't always Nurturers either.
 I was in shock.
 How could society even function without them?
 Who would raise the children?
 Teach them?
 Educate them in the disciplines they showed interest in?
 I had so many questions all at once.
 He had smiled.